CREDITOR - COMMON QUESTIONS

 HOW CAN I TRACK THE PROGRESS OF MY ACCOUNTS?

-We offer a STATUS REPORT for all accounts placed to date.
+We offer encrypted and secure individual client access to our collection system accessed though our website.
+As a Client you will be able to access all account placements to inquire of productivity and status.
+We also offer an individual STATUS REPORT for all accounts placed to date.
 This report will allow you to follow the progress of all debtor accounts placed until they reach the Statute of Limitations.
 If any time you would like to know the status of any account placed, please e-mail us a STATUS REPORT request and one will be prepared and sent to you within 1-48 hours.

 PLEASE CROSS REFERENCE THESE ACCOUNTS WITH ANY PAYMENTS THAT YOU HAVE RECEIVED BY YOUR DEBTOR, DEBTOR'S INSURANCE COMPANY OR ANY THIRD PARTY RESOLVING A DEBT, SO THAT WE MAY UPDATE OUR CREDIT BUREAU, CREDIT REPORTING FILES ACCORDINGLY TO AVOID ANY FAIR DEBT COLLECTION PRACTICES ACT VIOLATIONS.